-Overseas, we generate solar power at our data centers in Singapore and Malaysia.
-We have installed a solar-powered heating system at our Hong Kong data center, a wind power generation system at our data center in India, and hydroelectric power generation systems at our data centers in Vietnam and Germany.
-In fiscal 2015, these facilities generated approximately 46.0 million kWh of electricity.
+Overseas, we generate solar power at our DCs in Singapore and Malaysia.
+We have installed a solar-powered heating system at our Hong Kong DC, a wind power generation system at our DC in India, and hydroelectric power generation systems at our DCs in Vietnam and Germany.
+In fiscal 2016, these facilities generated approximately 71.5 million kWh of electricity.
 In the years to come, we will continue to promote the utilization of environment-friendly renewable energy.

-Overall Amounts of Electricity Generated by Solar Panels at Data Centers in Japan
+■ Overall Amounts of Electricity Generated by Solar Panels at Data Centers in Japan

-Solar Panels Installed at Tokyo No. 5 Data Center
+No. 5 Data Center